Home Before Dark (novel): Development

 Sager began planning the novel after listening to a podcast about The Amityville Horror, as the hosts stated that "most people agree it was a hoax, but no one knows why the Lutz family did it".
 He felt that this "could be an interesting story to explore" and chose to use the book-within-a-book structure in order to alternate between the fictional novel House of Horrors and Maggie's own first person narrative.
 Sager has noted that this made the writing more challenging, as "changing something in one meant having to make changes in the other, which would then cause changes in the other."

 Release

 Home Before Dark was released in hardback in the United States on June 30, 2020 through Dutton.
 An audiobook adaptation narrated by Cady McClain and Jon Lindstrom was released by Penguin Audio alongside the hardback.
-Paperback and Kindle editions will be released in the United Kingdom through Hodder & Stoughton in 2021.
+Paperback and Kindle editions were released in the United Kingdom through Hodder & Stoughton in 2021.